ucbext/cs900/program5/instructions.md

 the appropriate code.

 In order for tests to pass and ensure that you get the proper grade that you deserve, you must ensure that your output case-sensitively matches the output that the tests expect.
-Use the example outputs found at the end of every section to help guide how you format your output.

-Test Scores
+Exam Scores
 -----------
-Write a class named `TestScores`.
-The class' constructor should accept an array of test scores as its argument, along with the array's size.
-The class should have a member function that returns the average of the test scores.
-If any test score in the array is negative or greater than 100, the class should throw an exception.
-Demonstrate the class in a program.
+Write a class named `ExamScores`.
+The class' constructor should accept an array of exam scores as its argument, along with the array's size.
+The class should have a member function that returns the average of the exam scores.
+If any exam score in the array is negative or greater than 100, the class should throw an exception.

 The files you will need for this exercise are:

-- `program5/test_scores.h`
+- `program5/exam_scores.h`
-- `program5/test_scores.cc`
+- `program5/exam_scores.cc`

 Templatized Sum
 ---------------